openstack/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

 When you launch an instance from an image, OpenStack creates a local copy of the image on the compute node where the instance starts.

 #.
-Log in to the dashboard, choose a project, and click :guilabel:`Images`.
+Log in to the dashboard.

+#.
+From the CURRENT PROJECT on the :guilabel:`Project` tab, select the
+   appropriate project.

+#.
+On the :guilabel:`Project` tab, open the :guilabel:`Compute` tab and
+   click :guilabel:`Images` category.

    The dashboard shows the images that have been uploaded to OpenStack Image service and are available for this project.